JeanCarloBejaran/Economic_Statistics_ETLs/README.md

 # Economic_Statistics_ETL
-  Example of normalized ETL development operations.
+  A template for scalable ETL maintenance and development operations.

 ## Objective